-Meeting minutes shall be placed in Filenet by the Engineer after the meeting.
+The Engineer or other owner representative should take notes during the meeting.
+Meeting minutes shall be placed in CARS/Filenet by the Engineer after the meeting.
+A copy of the meeting minutes should be sent to the Contractor.

 DIARIES

 The Project Diary and Inspector Diaries are used to document work progress, site conditions, labor and equipment usage, conversations, instructions, and the contractor's ability (or inability) to perform his/her work.
 Diaries provide critical information which is necessary to accurately reconstruct the events of the project.
 The diaries will become an important part of the project records if the project is subjected to audit, investigation, or litigation.